FireCodeGithub/random-story/README.md

 ## Get started
 To use Random Story, follow these simple steps:

-Clone the repository :’git clone https://github.com/FireBallGithub/random-story.git’ Install the requirements :’pip install -r requirements.txt’ Run the code.
+Clone the repository :`git clone https://github.com/FireBallGithub/random-story.git` Install the requirements :`pip install -r requirements.txt` Run the code.
 That's it!
 The generator will create a new story for you.
 You can run the code several times to generate different stories.